Imperial Japanese rations

 Imperial Japanese rations were the field rations issued by Imperial Japan in World War II, and which reflected the culture of the Japanese military.
 Rations had to be stout, durable, simple, sturdy and had to survive without refrigeration for long periods of time.
-Typically each ration was served in the field in tin boxes, and cooked near the battlefield.
+Typically each ration was served in the field in canned food boxes, and cooked near the battlefield.
 The mess tin was known as a han-gou.